Daily UAP/UFO news · gov drops · sightings · witness accounts

 This document consists of a NASA photograph from the Apollo 17 mission (December 1972) that has been flagged under the PURSUE program for UAP investigation.
 The image shows the lunar surface with hills in the background, and a yellow-highlighted inset magnifies a region of the lunar sky purportedly showing three light-colored dots in a roughly triangular formation.
 The accompanying context indicates the US government has obtained the original Apollo 17 film and that full NASA and DOW analysis is pending.

-This is a military Mission Report (MISREP) documenting a UAP observation in the Arabian Gulf region in 2020.
-The only substantive unredacted content is a brief description noting that at 1246Z, an observer reported 1x probable UAP in the vicinity of grid coordinate 3SKT4255899519, with no mission impact and continued original tasking.
-The remaining six pages are almost entirely blacked out under the 1.4(a) exemption.
+This is a military Mission Report (MISREP) documenting a UAP observation by a U.S. military operator.
+The substantive content is largely redacted under exemption 1.4(a), with only one key descriptive sentence visible: at 1246Z, an operator observed one probable UAP at grid coordinate 3SKT4255899519, with no mission impact reported and original tasking continued.
+The majority of the document's six pages are entirely blacked out.

 DOW-UAP-PR43, Unresolved UAP Report, Africa, 2025